Orasund/Orasund.github.io/markdown/2022-12-10-Designing-A-Type.md

 Also converting to a list looks nice.

 Of course this only works if we can ensure that the functions don't change.
-On way to enforce this, we could use a Opaque type (= not exposing the constructor of the type).
+One way to enforce this, is to make the type opaque (= not exposing the constructor of the type).

 A downside to this approach is sadly that Elm can't compare functions and so we would run into a runtime error whenever we try to compare two `AnyBag`'s.
 However most often this is not a problem.